iamtheblackunicorn/Bake/README.md

 # BAKE :baguette_bread:

-*Build your projects with simple rules.* baguette_bread:
+*Build your projects with simple rules.* :baguette_bread:

 ## About :books: